dhruvee-47/LGM-Task-6-Prediction-using-Decision-Tree-Algorithm-/README.md

 The decision tree algorithm is a powerful tool for prediction tasks.
 It provides a straightforward and interpretable approach to make predictions based on simple decision rules.
 Understanding the theoretical concepts and considerations of decision trees is crucial for effectively applying this algorithm in practice.

 ## Contact
 For any questions, feedback, or collaborations, feel free to reach out to me.
-Connect with me on LinkedIn - jash thakar or email at - jash.thakar99@gmail.com
+Connect with me on LinkedIn - dhruvee vadhvana or email at - dhruvee2003@gmail.com